Can Depression Cause Eating Disorders? Link Between Eating Disorders & Depression

 Finding help for depression and eating disorders

-Early recognition of both depression and eating disorder symptoms can lead to timely intervention and treatment.
+Early recognition of both depression and eating disorder symptoms can lead to timely intervention, treatment, and recovery.
 Numerous resources and support systems are available for individuals living with depression and eating disorders, such as:

 - National Alliance on Mental Illness (NAMI): offers education and resources for people living with mental health conditions